 Thirst and the colour of your urine (the lighter the better) provide good hydration cues.
 It may also be useful to weigh yourself before and after a match as a guide to your own sweat rate.
 A rule of thumb: every kilogram of body weight lost is equal to 1 litre of sweat loss.

 When we sweat we lose important minerals too.
-Getting into the habit of adding electrolytes like Veloforte’s Attivo, Vivo and Solo Powders to your pre and post-match water bottle can help support the body’s fluid uptake, balance and aid recovery.
+Getting into the habit of adding electrolytes like Veloforte’s electrolyte powder to your pre and post-match water bottle can help support the body’s fluid uptake, balance and aid recovery.
 It also livens up plain water with some fantastic refreshing flavours.

 Football diet plan example for Premier League pros